Ericbla/check_jenkins/README.md

 ### Usage: ###

     check_jenkins_job_time.pl --man
-        will print the man page for this command
+        will print the manual page for this command